-This video is two weeks old colony of Japanese honeybees.
+This video is of a two week old Japanese honey bee colony.

 Although a pile box hive does not have any frames, extracting honey is an improvement compared to a log hive.

-A pile box hive allows us to remove only the top box after it is full of honey.
-The colony does not need to be destroyed to take honey.
+A pile box hive allows us to remove only the top box for extraction after the beees have filled it with honey.
+Unlike a log hive, the colony does not need to be destroyed during extraction.

 Although a pile box hive does not have any frames, the method for extracting honey is an improvement.

 The top box has a duckboard and a lid.
-Following image is a cross-section of the top box.
-A duckboard is attached to make taking honey easier.
+The following image is a cross-section of the top box.
+A duckboard is attached to make extracting honey easier.

 The dimension of the lid.